 Guide To Ordering Food In Croatia, Speaking Croatian!

-When visiting Croatia, apart from the amazing beaches, wonderful nature and charming little places, one of the things that comes to mind is definitely great food!
+When visiting Croatia, apart from the fantastic beaches, wonderful nature, and charming little places, one thing that comes to mind is definitely great food!
 Wherever you go in Croatia, you will find all sorts of restaurants where you can try delicious local food.
 Here you can find some useful vocabulary to order food in Croatian.

 Types Of Croatian Food

-Already feeling hungry?
-Let’s start by deciding what type of food you are in a mood for.
+Are you already feeling hungry?
+Let’s start by deciding what type of food you are in the mood for.